 Some of the services included with TaaS, a form of IT outsourcing, include:

 - Hiring and team selection based on your specific requirements

 - HR support

 - Workplace setup and management, ensuring the smooth collaboration of remote teams.

 Main Benefits of Using TaaS

-The big benefit of using TaaS is the ease of which you can bring on new staff for your projects.
-It also allows you to maintain flexibility to the hiring process which emphasizes the skills necessary for a particular project.
-These specialized staff members can be hired for only the amount of time that you require them, leading to a highly optimized staffing process.
+The big benefit of using TaaS, a form of remote team collaboration, is the ease with which you can bring on new staff for your projects.
+It also allows you to maintain flexibility in the hiring process which emphasizes the skills necessary for a particular project, tapping into the dedicated team model.
+These specialized staff members, much like in staff augmentation, can be hired for only the amount of time that you require them, leading to a highly optimized staffing process within the global marketplace.

-Some of the other huge benefits of using TaaS are:
+Some of the other huge benefits of using TaaS, an evolved outsourcing technique, are:

-- Cancel team at any point, or integrate teams together into new projects
+- Cancel team at any point, or integrate teams together into new projects, showcasing flexible staffing

 - Delegation possibilities to control every aspect of the teams and project